Developmental History of Saraz

-The Saraz crew have explored a variety of materials and designs.
+The Saraz crew have explored a variety of materials and designs while being featured in a number of news articles and collaborating in numerous creative projects.
 The following is a brief timeline of developments:

 In November, Mark introduced Saraz Prototype #1 at the Song of the Forest Handpan Gathering.